 - You purchase based upon the most popular and best selling paper products on Amazon

 - If you choose to wash all your kitchen napkins and rags in a separate load every week, the average cost per load is $1.

-The results are pretty clear and the winner is cloth napkins.
-Even if you an additional separate load of laundry and buy more expensive cloth napkins, you still come out ahead.
+Assuming you mix your cloth napkins and rags in with the rest of your laundry, the results are pretty clear.
+The winner is cloth napkins.
+Even if you run an additional separate load of laundry and buy more expensive cloth napkins, you still come out ahead a little ahead over the long run.
 Additionally, the environmental impact of reusable cloth is lower, particularly if you choose organic cotton material.

 And let’s face it, you win style points for setting the table with cloth napkins.